alexymantha/yubikey-agent/README.md

 # yubikey-agent

+> [!NOTE]
+> Fork of https://github.com/FiloSottile/yubikey-agent with support for multiple keys in multiple slots as well as ED25519 key support.

 yubikey-agent is a seamless ssh-agent for YubiKeys.

 * **Easy to use.** A one-command setup, one environment variable, and it just runs in the background.